plasmatech8/ethereum-practice/DEPLOYMENT.md

 * We can deploy our website to a range of places.
 * We will create a build for our website, and deploy to `gh-pages`.

+We will create a build script which compiles files into the docs/ directory.

+And enable GitHub pages on the docs/ directory.

+Enable execution permissions on `deployFrontend.sh` and execute using `./deployFronted.sh`.

+We should now see the website under: https://plasmatech8.github.io/etherium-practice/.